tydaeus/notes/windows/powershell/powershell_with_dotnet.md

 ### The `using` Statement
 In PowerShell 5.0+, the `using` statement is available to allow C#-like easy referencing to namespaces.
 E.g. `using namespace Long.NameSpace.Example.Name`.

+## Common Challenges

+### File Paths
+When running .NET functions/methods, PowerShell's PWD does not get provided to .NET.
+The active user's home directory is used as PWD instead.
+This means scripts must convert relative paths to their full form before providing them as parameters to .NET.

 ## Adding Types
 Everything under the .Net `System` namespace is generally available within PowerShell without any additional effort.